-The exhibition will showcase 50 books, traveling throughout the U.S. in 2017.
+The American Academy of Bookbinding and Lang Ingalls, OPEN ⦁ SET Exhibition Coordinator, are pleased to announce the three-member jury for the competition and exhibition: Monique Lallier, Mark Esser, and Patricia Owen.
+The exhibition will showcase 100 books, traveling throughout the U.S. in 2020.
 The exhibition’s jurors are working professional binders with an impressive background in teaching, lecturing and exhibiting.
-As a blind juror for this new, triennial competition, each will have the difficult task of choosing among the entries those that will travel with the exhibit.
+The jury will choose both the prize-winning bindings and the books that will travel with the exhibition.
 We thank them in advance for accepting this huge job!

 Monique Lallier was the Fine Binding Director of the American Academy of Bookbinding from 2005 to 2009.
 An internationally recognized bookbinder and book artist, Monique began her studies in the 1960s in Montreal at Cotnoir Cappone School of Fashion and L’art de la Reliure bookbinding school with Simone B. Roy.
 She continued her studies in Paris with Roger Arnoult, at Centro del bel Libro in Ascona with Edwin Heim and in Solothurn, Switzerland with Hugo Peller.